raku-community-modules/WWW/README.md

 # DESCRIPTION

-Exports a handful of routines to fetch data from online resources and optionally decode the responses as JSON.
+Exports a handful of routines to fetch data from online resources using HTTP verbs and optionally decode the responses as JSON.

-The module will use `User-Agent` header set to `Rakudo WWW`, unless you specify that header.
+The module will set the `User-Agent` header to `Rakudo WWW`, unless you specify that header.

 # INSTALLATION